knishiura3/BIOL8803_Transcriptional_Risk_Score/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Refer to https://github.com/knishiura3/BIOL8803_Transcriptional_Risk_Score/blob/main/coloc_tutorial_parallel.ipynb for usage
+Refer to https://github.com/knishiura3/BIOL8803_Transcriptional_Risk_Score/blob/parquet_duckDB/Coloc_tutorial.ipynb for example usage

 <!-- Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources. -->